arjenwitteveen/jai-midi/README.md

 ## Disclaimer

 I only have so much MIDI hardware that I can experiment with, so do not consider this module to be thoroughly battle-tested.
-The Windows version has been tested on Windows 10; the macOS implementation has been tested on Big Sur 11.16.1; the Linux implementation has been tested on a virtual machine running Ubuntu 22.04 LTS.
+The Windows version has been tested on Windows 10; the macOS implementation has been tested on an Intel Mac on Big Sur; the Linux implementation has been tested on a virtual machine running Ubuntu 22.04 LTS.
 For questions, suggestions, or bug reports, feel free to contact me on the Jai beta Discord.

 ## License
 This module is provided under the [MIT license](LICENSE).